Navid200/xDrip/docs/Nightscout/NS_Followers.md

 #### **Setting up a follower app**

-There are apps you can use to follow Nightscout.
+There are apps available that you can use to follow Nightscout.
-How you need to set up an app to follow Nightscout varies depending on the app.
-You need to refer to the app instructions.
+The setup process for each app varies.
+Be sure to refer to the specific app’s instructions for proper configuration.

-How you can use xDrip as a Nightscout follower is explained [here](../Follow/FollowNightscout.md).
+Instructions for using xDrip as a Nightscout follower are explained [here](../Follow/FollowNightscout.md).